 Electromagnetic Shock Wave Generation (EMSG)

 - An electrical impulse is sent through an inductance coil, generating a magnetic field which repulses a metallic membrane.
 The acoustic impulse created by this repulsion is focused by an acoustic lens to form a shock wave.

 - The electromagnetic method of shock wave generation requires an extensive water-based cooling system.

 - Electromagnetic technology delivers smaller amounts of energy to a small focal area (not optimal for treating most orthopedic indications).

 Piezoelectronic Shock Wave Generation

-- Ideal for SMALL focal area treatments only where precise energy in a small area if required (i.e. lithotripsy)
+- Ideal for SMALL focal area treatments only where precise energy in a small area is required (i.e. lithotripsy).

 Radial or Ballistic Pressure Wave Generation